 Top with the club soda.
 Garnish with extra basil leaves and strawberry slices.

-🍾Summer Whiskey Smash for a Crowd
+🍾Strawberry Whiskey Cocktail for a Crowd

 This smash cocktail recipe can be easily tripled or more.
 And it is perfect for making ahead.

-My best tip for make-ahead smash cocktail is to combine all the ingredients EXCEPT for the club soda in a blender.
+My best tip for a make-ahead smash cocktail is to combine all the ingredients EXCEPT for the club soda in a blender.
 Pulse a few times but DO NOT puree the fruit.
 We just want to break it up a bit.

 Use a fine-mesh strainer to strain into a pitcher.
 Chill until you are ready to serve.
 It will keep in the fridge for several hours.
 When serving pour over crushed ice and top with the club soda.